BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Background

-\paragraph{Reinforcement Learning-based Methods} RL has become a popular approach for chip placement since the \textit{Nature}'s publication of AlphaChip~\cite{nature-graph,alphachip} in 2021, which solves chip placement using RL for the first time.
-AlphaChip uses a two-stage pipeline: An RL agent places the macros one by one in the first stage, and a placement tool handles the remaining standard cells in the second stage.
-For the first stage, AlphaChip divides the chip canvas into discrete grids, then sorts the macros according to some rules (for example, prioritizing the larger macros), and finally learns to place one macro per time step until all are placed.
-The detailed Markov decision process (MDP) is formulated as follows: States encode key placement information, such as netlist metadata; Actions are valid grid coordinates for placing the current macro without violating constraints; Rewards are zero for all intermediate actions and a negatively weighted sum of proxy wirelength, congestion, and density for the final action that leads to a whole placement.
-Since then, many works on RL for chip placement have been studied to address AlphaChip's limitations, such as enhancing state-representation capabilities~\cite{deeppr,cheng2022the}, constructing dense rewards~\cite{lai2022maskplace,macro-regulator}, incorporating offline training~\cite{lai2023chipformer}, and leveraging efficient planning~\cite{fast-place}, with recent works showing competitive or better performance compared with analytical placers.
+\paragraph{Reinforcement Learning-based Methods} RL has become a popular approach for chip placement since AlphaChip~\cite{nature-graph,alphachip} was published in \textit{Nature} in 2021 and demonstrated RL-based chip placement.
+AlphaChip uses a two-stage pipeline: an RL agent places the macros one by one in the first stage, and a placement tool handles the remaining standard cells in the second stage.
+For the first stage, AlphaChip divides the chip canvas into discrete grids, then orders macros by physical size (typically prioritizing larger macros first), and finally learns to place one macro per time step until all are placed.
+The detailed Markov decision process (MDP) is formulated as follows: States encode key placement information, such as netlist metadata; actions are valid grid coordinates for placing the current macro without violating constraints; rewards are zero for all intermediate actions and a negatively weighted sum of proxy wirelength, congestion, and density for the final action that produces a complete placement.
+Since then, many studies on RL for chip placement have sought to address AlphaChip's limitations, such as enhancing state-representation capabilities~\cite{deeppr,cheng2022the}, constructing dense rewards~\cite{lai2022maskplace,macro-regulator}, incorporating offline training~\cite{lai2023chipformer}, and leveraging efficient planning~\cite{fast-place}, with recent studies showing competitive or better performance compared with analytical placers.
 However, RL-based placement methods still face challenges in generalizing to different circuit designs and require substantial computational resources for training, which may limit their practical applicability in industrial settings.